fmalina/revisions-blocl/activism/thinkinginsystems.md

 achieved only temporarily, at best.
 We can never fully understand our world, not in the way our reductionist science has led us to expect.
 Our science itself, from quantum theory to the mathematics of chaos, leads us into irreducible uncertainty.
-For any objective other than the most trivial, we can’t optimize;
+For any objective other than the most trivial, we can't optimize;
-we don’t even know what to optimize.
-We can’t keep track of everything.
-We can’t find a proper, sustainable relationship to nature, each other, or the institutions we create, if we try to do it from the role of omniscient conqueror.
+we don't even know what to optimize.
+We can't keep track of everything.
+We can't find a proper, sustainable relationship to nature, each other, or the institutions we create, if we try to do it from the role of omniscient conqueror.

 For those who stake their identity on the role of omniscient conqueror, the uncertainty exposed by systems thinking is hard to take.
-If you can’t understand, predict, and control, what is there to do?
+If you can't understand, predict, and control, what is there to do?

 Systems thinking leads to another conclusion, however, waiting, shining, obvious, as soon as we stop being blinded by the illusion of control.
 It says that there is plenty to do, of a different sort of “doing.”
-The future can’t be predicted, but it can be envisioned and brought lovingly into being.
-Systems can’t be controlled, but they can be designed and redesigned.
-We can’t surge forward with certainty into a world of no surprises, but we can expect surprises and learn from them and even profit from them.
-We can’t impose our will on a system.
+The future can't be predicted, but it can be envisioned and brought lovingly into being.
+Systems can't be controlled, but they can be designed and redesigned.
+We can't surge forward with certainty into a world of no surprises, but we can expect surprises and learn from them and even profit from them.
+We can't impose our will on a system.
 We can listen to what the system tells us, and discover how its properties and our values can work together to bring forth something much better than could ever be produced by our will alone.